-In case you weren’t sure how this printer is incorporated into your shop, after the design is printed on heat-applied paper, you use the heat press to then adhere the design to the garment.
+In case you weren’t sure how these printers can be incorporated into your shop, after the design is printed on heat-applied paper, you use the heat press to then adhere the design to the garment.
 The design adheres to the fabric as a thin layer that doesn’t peel off.

 Unlike other apparel decoration methods, heat transfer is easy to learn, even with no prior experience.
-Even the iColor Pro Rip software is designed to let both beginners and pros have complete control of the printing process, from manipulating graphics to queuing up multiple jobs.
+Even the LuminRIP software is designed to let both beginners and pros have complete control of the printing process, from manipulating graphics to queuing up multiple jobs.

 Including this printer into your shop saves you time, money and the headache of outsourcing part of your work.